imszain5/Form-page-using-PHP-n-HTML/README.md

 # Form-page-using-PHP-n-HTML
-#When user submit form it automatically saves it in the MySQL database.
+#When user submit form it automatically save its data in the MySQL database.